A new kind of solutions of the Einstein's field equations with non-vanishing cosmological constant: Introduction

-In this paper we investigate the vacuum Einstein's field equations with non-vanishing cosmological constant, namely, the equations (1.2) or (1.3).
-We first construct a new kind of solutions to (1.2), in particular including the space-time-periodic solution, then analyze the properties of curvature tensors, e.g., Riemann curvature tensor, Weyl scalars and so on, finally investigate the singularities of these solutions.
-Some new physical phenomena are also discovered.
+In this Paper, we construct a kind of solutions of the vacuum Einstein's field equations with non-vanishing cosmological constant.
+We show that the Riemann curvature tensor and the norm of the Riemann curvature tensor do not disappear when $ \Lambda\neq 0 $.
+According to the general form of this kind of solutions, we give some examples.

-The paper is organized as follows.
-In Section 2 we present our method to construct the new kind of solutions to the vacuum Einstein's field equations with non-vanishing cosmological constant.
-Section 3 is devoted to finding the space-periodic solutions.
-In Section 4 we construct the space-time-periodic solutions.
-Some interesting properties enjoyed by our new solutions are analyzed and some new physical phenomena are discovered and investigated.
-A summary and some discussions are given in Section 5.